Slackluster/EquipRecommendedGear/README.md

 **Features**
 - Adds a button.
 When you click the button, it does the thing;
 - Instead of a button, you can also use: `/run EquipRecommendedGear.DoTheThing()`.
-Use argument `1` to only send a message if new gear is equipped, argument `0` for no messages, or no argument for all messages.
+Refer to the API.lua documentation for more information.

 **Limitations**
 - It will only consider soulbound items;